-With this project, we want to advance consumer education about building with secondary materials, make knowledge simple, understandable and accessible, and thus increase the acceptance of reuse in construction.
+With this project, we want to advance the awareness of construction practitioners about buildings with circular principles and variety of methods and practices that are needed to realise them.
+We aim to make knowledge simple, understandable and accessible, and thus increase the acceptance of reuse in construction as well as different relation approaches that contribute to circularity.

 PARTNERS